The Biden administration wants to finally deal with our lead pipe problem

 Lead water pipes are ticking time bombs in cities across the U.S. Other important sources of lead exposure, such as soil and dust contamination, also require urgent attention.
 But I believe fixing water systems is a critical step toward protecting children from the lifelong burdens of lead poisoning.

-Gabriel Filippelli is a professor of earth sciences and the director of the Center for Urban Health at IUPUI
+Gabriel Filippelli is a professor of earth sciences and the director of the Center for Urban Health at Indiana University-Purdue University Indianapolis.

 This article is republished from The Conversation under a Creative Commons license.
 Read the original article.